 Firnen and Verina were two dragons that lived out in the Eadilin forest.
 They had lived out here, for at least five years now since they had moved.
-While living out here they were away from humans and other races that might have hunted them.
-They had known a lot of dragons that had been hunted and killed for their treasures--both physical such as gemstones and rings but also because they were magical they hunted for their magical properties.
+Instead of marshes, or mountains, or swamps like some dragons lived or even in cities, they lived out here in the countryside, making a cave their home.
+While living out here they were away from humans and other races that might have hunted them and the nearest city was hundreds of miles away just the way they liked it.
+They had known many dragons that had been hunted and killed for their treasures--both physical such as gemstones and rings but also because they were magical they hunted for their magical properties.

-Firnen was a copper dragon but only twenty-seven years old, while Verina she was a black but slightly smaller dragon and four years younger.
+Firnen was a copper dragon but only twenty-seven years old and his scales showed very little aging; they still gleamed like honey.
+While Verina she was a black but slightly smaller dragon and four years younger.
 They spent some of the time as humans and other times they would go out hunting as mates.
 Even though they had encountered some humans and even befriended or trusted humans, they were very weary of other people encroaching on their home, as they had to deal with the dangers of hunters and other mercenaries seeking the blood of dragons.

 Firnen took a longing glance back at into the cave.
 Hidden in darkness.
 He ditched getting his armour on today.
 As much as he liked armour, it wasn’t as good as his own scales.
 Though it muffled out his own metallic scent when he was in human form.